telefonicaid/iotagent-node-lib/README.md

 	Provision a new device using the Device Provisioning API.
 The device configuration is read from the file specified in the "filename" parameter.

+provisionGroup <template> <data> <type>

+	Provision a group of devices with the selected template, taking the information needed to fill the template from a CSV with two columns, DEVICE_ID and DEVICE_NAME.
+The third parameter, type will be used to replace the DEVICE_TYPE field in the template.
+All the devices will be provisioned to the same IoT Agent, once the templates have been fulfilled.

 listProvisioned

 	List all the provisioned devices in an IoT Agent.